Magnitude 6.1 earthquake strikes Fiji - EMSC - ExBulletin

 Magnitude 6.1 earthquake strikes Fiji – EMSC

-(Reuters) – Fiji was hit by an earthquake of magnitude 6.1 on Monday, the Euro-Mediterranean Seismological Center said.
+A 6.1-magnitude earthquake struck Fiji on Monday, the Euro-Mediterranean Seismological Center (EMSC) said.

 Sources